Political Trials, June 1972 (26.2)

 on the absence of democratic freedoms in our country; the sending of Soviet troops into Czechoslovakia in 1968; the position of the Jews and the Crimean Tatars: and the “creation of a Human Rights Committee in Moscow, the aim of which is to circulate underground anti-Soviet literature and to publish an underground anti-Soviet newspaper”;

-Two, with circulation
+Two, with circulation of

-of Avtorkhanov’s book The Technology of Power [1959], the book Forever Flowing [1970], “attributed to V. Grossman”, issue No. 10 of the journal Social Issues (see CCE 20.12, item 4); articles entitled “Stalin’s heirs” (an analysis of the works of VC Kochetov and I. Shevtsov) and “A total criminal” (concerning L. M. Kaganovich) [note 2]; and three documents about the Crimean Tatars;
+• articles entitled “Stalin’s heirs” (an analysis of the works of V. Kochetov and I. Shevtsov) and “A total criminal” (concerning Lazar M. Kaganovich) [2]; and

 Three, with forgery of a signature on a form and the procurement of a radio-teleprinter by means of that form.

-The defendant pleaded guilty under Article 196, but regarding Article 70, while he admitted all the facts of circulation held against him, he denied having had the intention of “undermining or weakening the Soviet regime” and therefore did not plead guilty under that Article.
+Regarding Article 70, Melnik admitted the facts of circulation held against him, but denied having had the intention of “undermining or weakening the Soviet regime”: therefore, he did not plead guilty under that Article.
 Moreover, he retracted part of the testimony he had given during the preliminary investigation, saying that he had slandered his friends (in particular Lyubarsky).

-These friends, appearing as witnesses, confirmed all the facts mentioned regarding circulation, except the circulation of Social issues.
+These friends, appearing as witnesses, confirmed all the facts mentioned regarding circulation, except the circulation of Social Issues.

 The Procurator demanded four years’ imprisonment for Yu.
 Melnik.
 Defence counsel requested the re-classification of the charge under Article 190-1.